France’s virus pass now required in restaurants, trains

 The special pass is issued to people who are vaccinated against COVID-19, or have proof of a recent recovery from the virus or who have a recent negative test.
 The measure also applies to tourists visiting the country.

-In the southern city of Marseille, several restaurant owners had decided not to check clients for the pass, an Associated Press reporter saw on Monday.
-Many consider it is not their job to enforce the measure.
+In the southern city of Marseille, several restaurant owners did not check clients for the pass, an Associated Press reporter saw Monday.
+Many in the entertainment business are annoyed that the government is foisting such a job on them.

+The owner of the Backstage restaurant and bar in a theater district on Paris' Left Bank said the checks made him feel like a police officer but he still followed government orders.

+″This involves putting on another cap," said Pierre Arnoux.
+“We have to ask the client if — yes or no — they are validated to have a drink at my restaurant.
+This is rather unusual.
+I must admit this isn't for me."

+One client, Myriam Karmasine, said she was prepared and it “posed no problem,” and another, Sonia Hamiche, said she was not bothered, either.

+“But I've observed that there are less people outside today compared to normal on the streets and on the terraces," Hamiche said.
+“I think this must have stopped certain people.”

-People without a pass where it is required risk a fine of 135 euros.
-The government said that for the first week of implementation, police controls will not lead to sanctions for non-compliance but instead will be an occasion to explain the law.
+People without a pass where it is required risk a fine of 135 euros ($158).
+The French government said for the first week of implementation, police controls will not lead to sanctions for non-compliance but instead will be an occasion to explain the law.

 In hospitals, visitors and patients who have appointments are required to have the pass.
-Exceptions are made for people needing urgent care at the emergency ward.
+Exceptions are made for people at the emergency ward.

 The pass is now required on high-speed, intercity and night trains, which carry over 400,000 passengers per day in France, Transport Minister Jean-Baptiste Djebbari said Monday.
 It is also required on long-distance travels by plane or bus.